bednaJedna/playwright_playground/README.md

 - Page Object Pattern implemented
 - mochajs test framework is used
 - mochajs native spec console reporting is used
+- config file can be used
+- mochawesome reporter can be used (does not support native Mochajs parallel mode, though)

 ## How to install